hegoimanzano/ICASCM2025/04_analysis.md

 plt.show()
 ```

-and you have a fast plot, higly cusomizable by the miriad of matplotlib options.
-If you want all the plots at once, you can use:
+and you have a fast plot, highly customisable through the myriad of Matplotlib options.
+If you want all plots at once, you can use:

 ```python
 import lammps_logfile